House oversight investigating WH handling of Rob Porter

 "How do you have any job if you have credible allegations of domestic abuse?
 Again, I am biased toward the victim," Gowdy said.

 Porter resigned last week from his role as staff secretary amid domestic abuse allegations, which he denies.

+FBI Director Christopher Wray testified Tuesday on Capitol Hill that the FBI briefed the White House multiple times on its investigation into Porter last year, contradicting the White House's accounting of when it learned of the allegations against the former staff secretary and the status of the FBI's background check investigation to determine whether Porter could be granted a permanent security clearance.

-CNN reported that some senior aides -- including chief of staff John Kelly -- were aware of the allegations against Porter and his troubles obtaining a security clearance.
+CNN reported that some senior aides -- including chief of staff John Kelly and White House counsel Don McGahn -- were aware of both the allegations against Porter before they became public and of his troubles obtaining a security clearance.
 Two of Porter's ex-wives had detailed the allegations to the FBI during a routine background check into Porter.

+"I would want to know from Don McGahn and General Kelly and anyone else: What did you know, from whom did you hear it, to what extent did you hear it and then what actions, if any, did you take?
+The chronology is not favorable from the White House," Gowdy said.

+North Carolina Republican Rep. Mark Walker, a prominent House conservative, praised Gowdy's move.